Fraud Alert FAQs

-In order to receive alerts at your new mobile number, please let us know your new number by calling Customer Care at 1.866.398.7226.
-Once we have it, re-enroll your card(s) in Extraco Fraud Alert using your new mobile number.
-Your old number will no longer be enrolled once this is done.
+In order to receive alerts at your new mobile number, please let us know your new number by filling out this secure webform or calling Customer Care at 1.866.398.7226.

-Send a text that says STOP to 47334 or reply STOP to any Extraco Fraud Alert message that you receive.
-This will cancel any further alerts to your mobile number.
-You will receive an opt-out confirmation.
-Extraco Fraud Alerts will still call your registered phone number and email you regarding suspicious activity.
+Reply STOP to any Extraco Fraud Alert text message that you receive.
+Extraco Fraud Alerts will still email you and call your registered phone number regarding suspicious activity.

 Declining a transaction will not prevent the transaction from going through.
 Declining the transaction will disable your debit card to prevent additional unauthorized transactions from processing.
 Contact your local branch or customer service Relationship Banker to determine the next steps for disputing unauthorized transactions and for debit card replacements.

 The merchant may be blocked due to its originating corporate office.
 This happens on most new/replacement debit cards and uncommon transactions.
-A customer service Relationship Banker can assist with unblocking a merchant to enable the transaction to be reprocessed.
+Please contact 1.855.293.2456 to get your card activated as soon as possible.

-A pre-authorization at the gas pump will trigger an Extraco Fraud Alert sent either by email or text.
+A pre-authorization at the gas pump will trigger a Fraud Alert.
 ACCEPT this alert if you are indeed pumping gas so that your debit card does not get restricted from use for potential fraud.

 Most gas pumps will only do a $1 pre-authorization so the merchant knows there are funds to cover the purchase of gas/fuel.
 Some common gas pumps that do LARGE pre-auths are Murphy’s/Wal-Mart, H-E-B, Shell, and SAM’s Club.
 These pre-authorizations can range from $75-$100.
 The pre-authorization normally falls off after your gas transaction settles.